artbrock/holochain_docs/Holochain-App-Development-Introduction.md

     > **What do I have?**
     > * currently running on your computer, a type of tiny virtual machine called a container
     > * the container is running a copy of your app:exclamation:
-    > * there is a port (a random port, lets call her bertha) on the host machine which is connected to port 3141 inside the container.
+    > * there is a port (a random port, which we can discover in point 2. below) on the host machine which is connected to port 3141 inside the container.
 Your app is there!
 Opening your browser to point at bertha will show the UI for your app.
 Cool :cool:

     > **What don't I have?**
     > * security vulnerabilities through docker to your host machine